binlecode/grails-mongogee/README.md

 ## CHANGE LOG

+#### v 0.9.2
+- issue-18: add an ```continueWithError``` optional attribute to changeSet, so that:
+    - when a changeSet causes an error, the execution logic can decide whether to continue to next changeSet or halt
+    - default should be false, as this is the general case that the successive migration changeSets should be stopped
+    - this attribute should be used with caution and mainly for those changeSets not causing contextual impacts

 #### v 0.9.1
 - issue-11: change entry log can intercept and save exception error information during change set invocation, and then bubble up back to main execution flow